railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

-To get the detail of the account entries that are important to you, all you need to do is click the account's :guilabel:`Code` (if you have no codes, you can select the line, then click :guilabel:`Switch` to get the acount definition, then click the :guilabel:`Entries` in the :guilabel:`LINKS` part of the toolbar).
+To get the detail of the account entries that are important to you, all you need to do is click the account's :guilabel:`Code` (if you have no codes, you can select the line, then click :guilabel:`Switch` to get the account definition, then click the :guilabel:`Entries` in the :guilabel:`LINKS` part of the toolbar).

-Displaying the chart of accounts can take several seconds because Open ERP calculates the debits, credits and balance for each account in real time.
+Displaying the chart of accounts can take several seconds, because OpenERP calculates the debits, credits and balance for each account in real time.

 Using a Preconfigured Chart of Accounts
 ---------------------------------------

 On installation, the software is given a default chart of accounts that is the same regardless of your country.
-To install the chart of accounts and tax definitions for your own country install the module :mod:`l10n_XX` where XX represents your country code in two letters.
-For example to get the chart of accounts for France install the module :mod:`l10n_fr`.
+To install the chart of accounts and tax definitions for your own country, install the module :mod:`l10n_XX` where XX represents your country code in two letters.
+For example, to get the chart of accounts for France, install the module :mod:`l10n_fr`.

 Some of these pre-built modules are comprehensive and accurate, others have rather more tentative status and are simply indicators of the possibilities.
 You can modify these, or build your own